rapid7/nexpose-resources/.github/CONTRIBUTING.md

 ### License and Copyright Notice

-The Nexpose Resources project is distributed under the BSD 3-Clause license (see [LICENSE](../LICENSE)).
+The Nexpose Resources project is released under the BSD 3-Clause license (see [LICENSE](../LICENSE)).
 All contributions will be licensed the same.

 You may include a copyright notice within your resources and/or your readme file.